 Ruhena introduced Table Talk sessions where our volunteers could get together to discuss different topics and meet each other in an informal setting.
 We are delighted that our fantastic Administrator Annabel is taking on the Volunteer Coordinator role along with her other work.
 We are delighted to introduce Chichi Ezeh, our new Safeguarding Lead.

 Chichi writes: “I’m thrilled to volunteer with Herts Welcomes Refugees as Safeguarding Lead.
 With over a decade of experience in safeguarding, quality assurance, and supporting vulnerable groups, I am passionate about creating safe environments and ensuring best practices are upheld.
 I look forward to contributing to the important work of HWR and supporting refugees and asylum seekers in our community."
 Welcome Chichi, we are glad to have you with us.
 Exhibition opens!
 We were delighted to be joined yesterday by the Mayor of St Albans Cllr Jamie Day and Trestle Arts Base Creative Director Helen Barnett at the Fade2Black café for the first day of the Echoes of Blossom exhibition.
 Also pictured is one of the talented artists, Enas, our Chair Irene Austin, and volunteer Helen Singer.
 This is a fantastic example of partnership working to support refugees, with thanks to everyone involved, especially at Trestle; Elaine Johnson, Gallery Programmer, Rhian Smith, Brand Manager and Helen Barnett - and thank you to all at Fade2Black café.
 And of course to Enas and Bahar for the beautiful art work.
-Visit www.trestle.org.uk/whats-on/2025/1/7/echoes-of-blossom-an-exhibition-by-young-artists-from-syria-and-iran - you can also buy the art work from their webshop at https://www.trestle.org.uk/trestle-exhibition-shop We caught up with Enas who sent this lovely video about herself and her work: In the last few months, our teams have rolled out use of a data collection tool, Monday.com which has been set up to help us record our activities.
+Visit www.trestle.org.uk/whats-on/2025/1/7/echoes-of-blossom-an-exhibition-by-young-artists-from-syria-and-iran - you can also buy the art work from their webshop at https://www.trestle.org.uk/trestle-exhibition-shop We caught up with Enas who sent this lovely video about herself and her work: And artist Enas and volunteer Helen were delighted to be interviewed by Elly O'Meara for her MIX Mornings show on MIX FM: In the last few months, our teams have rolled out use of a data collection tool, Monday.com which has been set up to help us record our activities.

 |